GinjaChris/pentmenu/README.md

 * Ping Sweep - uses nmap to perform an ICMP echo (ping) against the target host or network.

-* Network Recon - uses nmap to identify live hosts, open ports, attempts OS identification, grabs banners/identifies running software version and attempts OS detection.
-Nmap will not perform a ping sweep prior as part of this scan.
-Nmap's default User-Agent string is changed to that of IE11 in this mode, to help avoid detection via HTTP.
-The most common 1000 ports are scanned.
+* Quick Scan - TCP Port scanner using nmap to scan for open ports using TCP SYN scan.
+Nmap will not perform a ping sweep prior to performing the TCP SYN scan.
+This module scans the 1,000 most common ports.
 This module can, of course, be used to scan a single host or a full network.
 This scan can take a long time to finish, please be patient.

-* Stealth Scan - TCP Port scanner using nmap to scan for open ports using TCP SYN scan.
-Nmap will not perform a ping sweep prior to performing the TCP SYN scan.
-Unlike the Network Recon module, no attempt is made to grab banners etc. This module scans all ports, 1 to 65,535.
-This module can, of course, be used to scan a single host or a full network.
+* Detailed Scan - uses nmap to identify live hosts, open ports, attempts OS identification, grabs banners/identifies running software version and attempts OS detection.
+Nmap will not perform a ping sweep prior as part of this scan.
+Nmap's default User-Agent string is changed to that of IE11 in this mode, to help avoid detection via HTTP.
+All TCP ports on the target (hostname/IP/subnet) are scanned.
 This scan can take a long time to finish, please be patient.

 * UDP scan - uses nmap to scan for open UDP ports.
+All UDP ports are scanned.

 * Check Server Uptime - estimates the uptime of the target by querying an open TCP port with hping.
 Accuracy of the results varies from one machine to another; this does not work against all servers.